TICbhoy94/uk_productivity_analysis/README.md

 #### Modeling

 The brief asked if productivity could be predicted.
-Two models were developed in an attempt to acheived this: A multi-variable linear regression model and a logistic regression model.
+Two models were developed in an attempt to achieve this: A multi-variable linear regression model and a logistic regression model.
 Both models produced what looked to be promising results however at closer examination into the properties of the models, neither was suitable as a predictor of the productivity.
 The main issue was the lack of coherent data.
 This lead to poor statistical significance values for variables and therefore confidence in the models was low.

 ### Conclusions